moranneil/pands-final-project-2019/README.md

 #### Pandas <br />
 Pandas is a software programming library written for data analysis and manipulation for the Python programming language.
 It offers data structures and operations for manipulating numerical tables and time series.
 It is free software released under the three-clause BSD license.
 Pandas is built on top of NumPy
 #### Seaborn <br />
+Seaborn is a graphic library built on top of Matplotlib.
+It gives a better graphical presentation on plots such examples include scatterplots and pairplots.

 ## Tools Used